jackadamson/rammon/README.md

 # Rammon (RAM Monitor)

 Rammon is a daemon that visually alerts when a machine is low on memory

+Notifications are sent using dbus meaning it's supported by a wide range of Linux window managers such as Gnome, KDE and many more.

 ## Requirements

+- Linux
 - Python3.6
 - systemd (required for auto-start)
 - PyGI (not packaged on pypi, python3-gi for Ubuntu, python-gobject for ArchLinux)